ChaiScript/ChaiScript/cheatsheet.md

 }
 ```

-## Built in Types
+## Built-in Types

-There are a number of build-in types that are part of ChaiScript.
+There are a number of built-in types that are part of ChaiScript.

 ### Vectors and Maps